Rana Muhammad Farooq Saeed Khan: Political career

-He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Peoples Party (PPP) from Constituency PP-49 (Faisalabad-VII) in 1988 but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Peoples Party (PPP) from Constituency PP-49 (Faisalabad-VII) in the 1988 but was unsuccessful.
 He received 2,263 votes and lost the seat to an independent candidate, Mazhar Ali Gill.

-He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Democratic Alliance (PDA) from Constituency PP-49 (Faisalabad-VII) in 1990 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as a candidate of Pakistan Democratic Alliance (PDA) from Constituency PP-49 (Faisalabad-VII) in the 1990 Pakistani general election but was unsuccessful.
 He received 17,560 votes and lost the seat to Mazhar Ali Gill, a candidate of Islami Jamhoori Ittehad (IJI).

-He was elected to the Provincial Assembly of the Punjab as a candidate of PPP from Constituency PP-49 (Faisalabad-VII) in 1993 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of PPP from Constituency PP-49 (Faisalabad-VII) in the 1993 Pakistani general election.
 He received 31,162 votes and defeated Mazhar Ali Gill, a candidate of Pakistan Muslim League (N) (PML-N).

-He ran for the seat of the Provincial Assembly of the Punjab as a candidate of PPP from Constituency PP-49 (Faisalabad-VII) in 1997 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of the Punjab as a candidate of PPP from Constituency PP-49 (Faisalabad-VII) in the 1997 Pakistani general election but was unsuccessful.
 He received 16,079 votes and lost the seat to Mazhar Ali Gill, a candidate of PML-N.

-He ran for the seat of the National Assembly of Pakistan from Constituency NA-79 (Faisalabad-V) as a candidate of PPP in 2002 Pakistani general election but was unsuccessful.
+He ran for the seat of the National Assembly of Pakistan from Constituency NA-79 (Faisalabad-V) as a candidate of PPP in the 2002 Pakistani general election but was unsuccessful.
 He received 56,773 votes and lost the seat to Safdar Shaker, a candidate of Pakistan Muslim League (Q) (PML-Q).